alex-sharifi/book-reports/the-data-warehouse-toolkit.md

     - Every join between dimension and fact tables should be based on meaningless integer surrogate keys.
 Avoid using a natural key as the dimension table's primary key<sup>pg 99</sup>.
     - Protects data warehouse from operational system changes.
 Maintain control over DW/BI environment, rather than being dictated by an operational systems' rule changes for generating, updating, recycling, reusing codes for natural keys.
 Many operational systems reuse IDs after a period of dormancy, surrogate keys provide a mechanism to differentiate separate instances of the same natural key<sup>pg 99</sup>.
     - Handle unknown conditions.
 Assign surrogate keys to identify cases not present in operational systems<sup>pg 100</sup>.
+    - Might be necessary to integrate product information sourced from different operation systems<sup>pg 173</sup>.
 - Extending dimensional design
     - You can add completely new dimensions to the schema as long as a single value of that dimension is defined for each existing fact row.
     - Create new dimension table and add another foreign key in the fact table<sup>pg 96</sup>.